-In connection with the Option Transaction as described in the section titled "Certain relationships and related party transactions", effective July 2009, we amended our debt agreement with Bank of America to provide for \$18.0 million in term debt and a \$4.0 million revolving credit facility.
-We expect to use the proceeds from the term debt to pay in part the minimum statutory tax withholding requirements of approximately \$24.6 million due from an option holder who has submitted notice that prior to or at the pricing of this offering, he is exercising options to purchase shares of our common stock.
-The consideration for that payment will be the transfer to us of 1,445,074 shares of our common stock of the option holder.
-In connection with the Option Transaction, we expect to generate a deferred tax asset of approximately \$25.5 million to offset future tax liabilities.
-The aggregate exercise price of the options is approximately \$2.4 million for which payment may be satisfied using cash or 140,788 shares
+In connection with the Option Transaction as described in the section entitled "Certain relationships and related party transactions", effective July 2009, we expect to amend our debt agreement with Bank of America to provide for \$18.0 million in term debt and a \$4.0 million revolving credit facility.
+We expect to use the proceeds from the term debt to pay in part the minimum statutory tax withholding requirements of approximately \$29.0 million due from option holders who have submitted notice that prior to or at the pricing of this offering, they are exercising options to purchase shares of our common stock.
+The consideration for that payment will be the transfer to us of 1,452,321 shares of our common stock of the option holders.
+In connection with the Option Transaction, we expect to generate a deferred tax asset of approximately \$30.1 million to offset future tax liabilities.